asterics/AsTeRICS/ReadMe.md

 This project has been partly funded by the European Commission,  Grant Agreement Number 247730 in the years 2010-2012.
 Since 2013, further development of AsTeRICS software and hardware components is hosted at:  https://github.com/asterics/AsTeRICS
-In case you would like to contribute to the repository, please send a request to: asterics-info@ki-i.at

 If not otherwise mentioned, the AsTeRICS source code is released under the following licenses: